Getting ready for your stay

 We know that preparing for a hospital stay can feel daunting but we’re here to make your stay as stress free as possible for you.

-The information on when you need to come in and where to go will be on your admission letter.
+If you are coming in for an elective procedure or surgery the information on when you need to come in and where to go will be on your admission letter.
 Make sure to look at our hospital locations to give enough time for travelling in and to find where your ward is located.

-Read our what to bring page to help you prepare more for your stay with us and how you can store your belongings.
+Read our what to bring page to help you prepare for your stay with us and how you can store your belongings.

 If you’re staying with us after an operation you’ll also have a pre-operation assessment appointment where you can ask questions about your stay with us whilst you’re recovering after surgery.

 We know leaving hospital and taking the next steps in your care can be a worrying time.
 We’ll start these conversations with you early and involve your loved ones as well if you’d like us to.
 You’ll be given an expected date of discharge soon after being admitted so we can work towards this together, this may change but we’ll discuss this with you if that is the case.